New Garside structures and applications to Artin groups: Introduction

 The authors would like to thank Anthony Genevois, Jon McCammond, Alex Martin, Damian Osajda and Dani Wise for interesting discussions.
 The authors thank the Centre de recherches math\'ematiques de Montr\'eal for hospitality.
+The authors would like to thank the anonymous referees for their careful comments which greatly helped to improve this article.

 Thomas Haettel was partially supported by French project ANR-22-CE40-0004 GOFR.
 Jingyin Huang was partially supported by a Sloan fellowship.